onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 ## 16. Closing note

-A real atlas becomes more interesting when it survives travel.
+A real Atlas becomes more interesting when it survives travel.

 This document does not claim that the journey is complete.